About BIHYU Martial Arts

 Claudio Fernandez

-Founder & Lead Instructor, BiHyu Martial Arts
+Founder & Head Instructor, BIHYU Martial Arts

 Certified Tai Chi for Health Instructor

 Claudio Fernandez is the founder and lead instructor of BIHYU Martial Arts.
-His work focuses on teaching traditional Korean martial arts through structured training that emphasizes technical precision, discipline, and long-term practitioner development.

 • Certified Instructor — Tai Chi for Arthritis